steam0/pact-guide/README.md

 An API is a contract.
 The provider guarantees that if you use the API as described, they will provide responses according to the API-specification.
 The consumer writes integration tests to confirm that the API works as described for the consumer service.
 However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration.

-Using _Consumer Driven Contracts_ is a way for consumers to write mock integration tests and publish the contract (Pact) to a broker to let the provider access it.
+Using _Consumer Driven Contracts_ is a way for consumers to write mock integration tests, publish the contract to a broker and let the provider access it.

+## Pacts

+Pact is a framework for implementing Consumer Driven Contracts in your applications.
+The consumer is able to write a contract to the provider by creating a _Pact_.
+A pact is an integration test written by the consumer, that the provider will run before building (or deploying) a new version of their application.

 ## Why should you apply Consumer Driven Contracts to your system